James Glencairn Burns: Retirement

 Retiring in 1839 James moved from India and lived in London for four years.
 His second wife Mary Becket, who he had married in 1828 at Nasirabad in India, died on 13 November 1844 aged 54. and then to Berkely Street in Cheltenham where he lived with his brother, the widower William Nicol Burns and his daughters Annie and Sarah.
 In 1855 James was appointed brevet Lieutenant-Colonel.
 This was a warrant that gave a commissioned officer a higher rank, as a reward for meritorious conduct or gallantry, but may not necessarily confer the precedence, authority, or pay of the real rank.
 James taught Hindustani and was involved in amateur theatricals.

 On 6 August 1844 a 'Burns Festival' attended by around 80,000 people took place at Ayr and the Burns Monument at Alloway with James Glencairn, William Nicol and Robert Burns Junior in attendance, the three surviving sons of the poet.
 Their aunt Isabella Burns was also in attendance.
 They sadly refused to meet Robert, their nephew, their father's natural son by Elizabeth 'Betty' Burns at the festival.

 On 15 August 1844 James and his brother William Nicol were entertained in the Kings Arms Hotel, High Street, Irvine by the Irvine Burns Club.

 In 1831 James was a guest of Sir Walter Scott at Abbotsford House and he visited his mother in 1834 and a few times in Dumfries, where his daughter Sarah lived for twelve happy years with her grandmother Jean, James paying a small allowance for her 'room and board'.
 Later Sarah rejoined her father, living with her stepmother and half-sister Annie.

 Paintings and photographs exist of James Glencairn, one taken by David Octavius Hill and Robert Adamson calotype, 1843-1848.

-James died in Cheltenham on 18 November 1865 and was buried in the Burns Mausoleum in the churchyard of St Michael's in Dumfries, Scotland.
+James had been in poor health for some years and suffered from rheumatism.
+His death was hastened by a fall on the stairs at his home. died in Cheltenham on 18 November 1865 and was buried in the Burns Mausoleum in the churchyard of St Michael's in Dumfries, Scotland.

 His oldest brother Robert Burns Junior married Anne Sherwood when he was 22 and had a daughter, Eliza, who went out to India with James Glencairn Burns and married a Dr Everitt of the East India Company, dying in 1878.

 Elizabeth 'Betty' Burns had a son named James Glencairn Thomson.
 'Betty' was excluded from the 1844 festival and, as stated, her son Robert Thomson was rejected upon trying to greet his father's sons, his uncles, at the Ayr Festival.

 James Glencairn, together with his brothers William Nicol and Robert junior, was made an Honorary Member of the Lodge St James on 9 August 1844 at a meeting held in the old Cross Keys Inn at Tarbolton.